jhorneman/procjam15/docs/formats.md

 ## Scene ID

 Each scene must have an ID.
-An ID consists of letters, underscores, hyphens, and numbers.
+An ID consists of letters, underscores, hyphens, spaces, and numbers.
 (I don't know if accented characters work: they may not, because scene IDs are used in URLs.)

 When you put one scene in a file, the scene ID is extracted from the filename.
 So mess_hall.txt gives the ID 'mess_hall'.
 This is (like many of these things) for convenience.